Easily convert your fresh spent grains into spent grain flour you can use in recipes.

-When wet spent grain is dehydrated and milled (or ground) the result is spent grain flour.
+As long as you can get a hold of some fresh spent grains you can make your own flour to use in a variety of baking recipes.
 It is not the kind of flour you can use on its own.
 Typically only a small part of the flour needed in a recipe is substituted with it.
 But it does have its merits.

 How to Make Spent Grain Flour

 Fresh spent grains, such as pictured below can be used in baking recipes in their wet state.
 A loaf of bread baked with the addition of fresh spent grain is very similar in texture and flavor to whole grain bread.

 Freshness is key and the excess moisture must be squeezed out even when using the whole wet grains (they have up to 70-80% water content).

 We typically bake something with fresh spent grain on the day Chris brews and once in a while I spend the following day prepping some of it to turn into flour.
 On those occasions we store it refrigerated overnight until I can tackle it.

 The simple process of making flour from spent grain entails: